 “The fact that food trucks don’t have staff is a reality that’s hitting the entire industry and they are definitely struggling with that because they are seasonal.
 They always hire students, so getting into September was always harder to find staff, but now with COVID it just doesn’t work.”

 Another reason for the festival’s cancellation is an anticipated drop in diner turnout.
-While Cerf says the festival’s September edition went relatively well, bringing in about 10,000 people per day, foot traffic was about half of what it typically would be.
-“It was busy, but not as busy as a normal one,” Cerf says.
-“I think people are still afraid and I understand.
-You don’t want to go throw yourself in a group of people vaccinated or not, as if everything was normal.”
+While Cerf says the festival’s September edition went relatively well, bringing in about 10,000 people daily, foot traffic was about half what it typically would be.
+“It was busy but not as busy as a normal one,” Cerf says.
+“I think people are still afraid, and I understand.
+You don’t want to go throw yourself in a group of people, vaccinated or not, as if everything was normal.”

 Cerf says the hope is to go back to the drawing board and return next year stronger and more prepared for pandemic-era industry shifts and fissures — while keeping an eye on how some of the city’s most reputable restaurants continue to fare.
 “I mean, as long as L’Express isn’t able to open seven days a week, we know we have a problem,” she says.
 “If they can’t, who can?”